 - Provide the owner with a practical alternative to continuing to operate the defective car

-Take Your Claim to Sam & Ash, LLP to Make it Right
+Take Your Claim to Sam & Ash Injury Law to Make it Right

 Product defects are more challenging to prove than ordinary driver negligence.
 You must identify the defect, trace its production history, and reference specialized laws and regulations.
 Car manufacturers have their own lawyers defending their bottom lines.
 Hire your own team to make them treat you fairly.

-The Sam & Ash, LLP reputation is built on results.
+The Sam & Ash Injury Law reputation is built on results.
 Hiring us sends a clear message: we won’t settle for less than What’s Right.
 Call us today at 1 (800) 304-2000 for a free consultation.
 We are available 24 hours to become your injury lawyer.